JuliaCloud/JuliaBox/README.md

     - `sudo apt-get install git`
     - `git clone https://github.com/JuliaLang/JuliaBox.git`
     - `cd JuliaBox`
+- JuliaBox uses Amazon DynamoDB to store user credentials and Python Boto package to access AWS.
+To set them up:
+    - Log in to Amazon AWS.
+    - Create a DynamoDB table named `jbox_users` with hash key attribute `user_id`.
+    - Create a Amazon IAM user named `juliabox` and get the AWS credentials for the user.
+    - Grant read and write permissions to `juliabox` user for `jbox_users` DynamoDB table.
+    - Create a boto configuration file with the above AWS credentials as described here: <http://boto.readthedocs.org/en/latest/boto_config_tut.html>.
 - Run `setup.sh` with appropriate options.
     - `admin_username` above is the session name for an "administration" session.
 If not using Google auth, select something non-guessable.
     - Go get a coffee, this will take a while